k464483963/wi21-cse110-lab4/part1/part1.md

 Q19:The output result is: [ 6, 8, 10 ]; The reason is we have call back function as the paracmeter in the modifyArray function.
 Every value in the array add 2 and then back to the modifyArray function and every value multiple 2 then return the new array.

+Q21:Output:1 4 3 2; 1 and 4 is not in the setTimeout function so no delay.
+2 have more delay than 3 so 3 print out first.